neurolingo-lab/pipeline-syntax/README.md

 # How to run this pipeline for a new subject via `mne-bids-pipeline`

+This is the pipeline for performing automatic preprocessing of MEG data and anatomical MRI for the syntax intermodulation experiment.
+It can easily be adapted to other tasks, however, and should serve as a good resource for those looking to do similar things.

+Most of the configuration is done via `mnebids_pipeline_config.py`, which specifies everything regarding the details of preprocessing to the source reconstruction.
+The [documentation](https://mne.tools/mne-bids-pipeline/stable/) for the pipeline from MNE is very, very thin.
+Be warned that you will likely have to dive into the source code for that tool at the moment since many steps are not documented at all.
+The config options at least are well-described!

+The included batch scripts are for the UNIGE cluster.
+Be sure to change the parameters as you need, especially the log file output paths!

 ## Step 1: Adding data to BIDS
 Ingest subject raw MEG data into the BIDS dataset using `mne-bids`.
 You will need to take the raw data into the dataset via the following command: